 We anticipate that the competitive posture of our total direct compensation will vary year to year as a result of our performance, as well as the performance of peer group companies and the market as a whole.
-Accordingly, the magnitude and weighting of different compensation components will likely evolve as the Company grows and we come closer to achieving profitability on a consistent basis.
+Accordingly, the magnitude and weighting of different compensation components will likely evolve over time.